Mohammad Khiabani's uprising

-The Mohammad Khiabani's uprising (قیام محمد خیابانی) was a liberal and democratic uprising that was started by Mohammad Khiabani against the central government in Iran in April 5, 1920 and was suppressed when he was killed in September 14, 1920.
+The Mohammad Khiabani's uprising (قیام محمد خیابانی) was a liberal and democratic uprising that was started by Mohammad Khiabani against the central government in Iran on April 5, 1920 and was suppressed when he was killed on September 14, 1920.

 Background

 The failure of the Persian Constitutional Revolution and its aftermath was like an earthquake, followed by aftershocks such as the Jungle Movement of Gilan, the Colonel Pesyan Uprising, and the Mohammad Khiabani's Uprising.
-The deterioration of the socio-political situation in Iran, the interventions of the Russia and British governments, the weakness of the central government and the formation of several local governments with short lifespans and mostly with dependent leaders were among the factors of the freedom-seeking uprising that sought to elevate the country.
-The ratification of the 1919 Anglo-Persian Agreement by Vossug ed Dowleh and the killing of Russian forces in Tabriz and the Russian ultimatum to Iran in 1911, dealt a final blow to the supreme goals of the constitutional movement.
-Another factor that contributed to the uprising was the announcement of the dissolution of the Azerbaijani Democratic Party by Vossug ed Dowleh.
+The deterioration of the socio-political situation in Iran, the interventions of the Russian and British governments, the weakness of the central government and the formation of several local governments with short lifespans and mostly with dependent leaders were among the factors of the freedom-seeking uprising that sought to elevate the country.
+The ratification of the 1919 Anglo-Persian Agreement by Vossug ed-Dowleh and the killing of Russian forces in Tabriz and the Russian ultimatum to Iran in 1911, dealt a final blow to the supreme goals of the constitutional movement.
+Another factor that contributed to the uprising was the announcement of the dissolution of the Azerbaijani Democratic Party by Vossug ed-Dowleh.
 It was while despite his sabotage, six members of the party were able to enter the National Consultative Assembly.